 Pastoral and prophetic preaching, small group encounters, pastoral care and counseling, were the disciplines and practices that shaped Michael’s work in that diverse and vibrant community.
 Throughout it all, Michael believes there are individuals whose lives beg for the transformation that can come from an encounter with the living God, and that congregations and people of faith can make a difference as incubators for a radical love that grows strong seeking peace through justice.

-During the COVID-19 pandemic, Rev. Livingston has offered weekly reflections designed to inspire us and deepens our faith during these difficult times.
+During these challenging times, Rev. Livingston offers reflections designed to inspire us and deepen our faith.